 - Rapid pulse

 The driver may be arrested based on the above signs and would be referred for a blood test or urine test to determine the presence and concentration of drugs in the individual’s body.
 The driver would be evaluated by a drug recognition expert (DRE) who will prepare a report which is very crucial in a DUID case.

 Consequences of Drugged Driving in California

-The penalties and the after effects of a drug impaired driving would vary depending upon the number of times the individual have been arrested for the same offense.
-An individual convicted a fourth time for a DUID offense would be charged a felony and his driver’s license would be suspended for the next four years.
+The penalties and the after-effects of drug-impaired driving would vary depending upon the number of times the individual has been arrested for the same offense.
+An individual convicted a fourth time for a DUID offense would be charged with a felony and his driver’s license would be suspended for the next four years.

-A DUID offense may end up in the following consequences.
+A DUID offense may end with the following consequences.

 - A minimum fine amount of $390

 - Suspension of driver’s license for a minimum of six months

 - Getting an ignition interlock device installed in the vehicle

 - Declaration as habitual traffic offender after the second offense of DUID in 10 years